 Can I drive myself home after having nitrous oxide?

 Nitrous oxide leaves your system just as quickly as it enters, so as soon as we take off the mask, you’ll feel back to normal in a matter of moments.
 You’ll be able to drive yourself home and resume normal daily activities after your appointment if you opt for nitrous oxide at our Toronto dental clinic.

 Oral sedation is a medication that Dr. Joo or Dr. Moore will prescribe for you to take approximately one hour prior to your appointment.
 With this type of sedation, you’ll need to arrange for a ride to and from your appointment, and you’ll need to take the rest of the day off from your regular activities.

-Patients who are having longer procedures such as dental implants or wisdom teeth extractions may choose to have IV sedation.
+Patients who are having longer procedures, such as dental implants or wisdom teeth extractions, may choose to have IV sedation at our Toronto dental clinic.
 It also works well for a patient who might need multiple treatments done because they will be able to complete all their dental work at one time.

 Dr. Joo has had extensive training and many years of experience in administering all these forms of sedation, so you can rest assured that you’re in good hands throughout your entire procedure.

-Don’t let fear or anxiety keep you from achieving optimum oral health.
+Don’t let fear or anxiety keep you from achieving optimal oral health.
 Contact Toronto Lakeshore Dental to learn more about your options for dental sedation.